Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

      enabled: true
    ```

-   > **Note**: these values are actually the default, which means that removing the values `ingester.zoneAwareReplication.enabled` and `rollout_operator.enabled` from your `custom.yaml` is also a valid step.
+   These values are actually the default, which means that removing the values `ingester.zoneAwareReplication.enabled` and `rollout_operator.enabled` is also a valid step.

-1. Upgrade the installation with the `helm` command using only your regular command line flags.
+1. Upgrade the installation with the `helm` command using your regular command line flags.

 ### Migrate ingesters without downtime

+Before starting this procedure, set up your zones according to [Configure zone aware replication for ingesters](#configure-zone-aware-replication-for-ingesters)

 1. Double the series limits for tenants and the ingesters.